 The most common triggers of anaphylactoid reactions are

-Symptoms of anaphylaxis typically begin within 15 min of exposure and involve the skin, upper or lower airways, cardiovascular system, or GI tract.
+Symptoms of anaphylaxis typically begin within 15 minutes of exposure and involve the skin, upper or lower airways, cardiovascular system, and/or gastrointestinal (GI) tract.
 One or more areas may be affected, and symptoms do not necessarily progress from mild (eg, urticaria) to severe (eg, airway obstruction, refractory shock), although each patient typically manifests the same reaction to subsequent exposure.

 Symptoms range from mild to severe and include flushing, pruritus, urticaria, sneezing, rhinorrhea, nausea, abdominal cramps, diarrhea, a sense of choking or dyspnea, palpitations, and dizziness.

 Signs of anaphylaxis include hypotension, tachycardia, urticaria, angioedema, wheezing, stridor, cyanosis, and syncope.
 Shock can develop within minutes, and patients may have seizures, become unresponsive, and die.
 Cardiovascular collapse can occur without respiratory or other symptoms.

 Late-phase reactions may occur 4 to 8 hours after the exposure or later.
 Symptoms and signs are usually less severe than they were initially and may be limited to urticaria; however, they may be more severe or fatal.
 Therefore, patients who have an anaphylactic reaction should be observed in an acute care setting for several hours after the initial reaction.

 Diagnosis of Anaphylaxis

 Diagnosis of anaphylaxis is clinical.
 Anaphylaxis should be suspected if any of the following suddenly occur without explanation: